 HURI offers a limited number of full and partial scholarships to students with academic promise who express a need for financial assistance.

 Send the following materials to Megan Duncan Smith, email@example.com byMarch 20, 2020 March 30, 2020.
 (May 1 for students taking the language course.)

 - College transcript (a copy issued to the student is acceptable)

 - Recommendation from a college instructor (or employer if you are out of school)

-Canadian students are encouraged to inquire at centers for international experience at their home institutions.
-The Ontario Student Assistance Program might also be of assistance.
+Additional sources: US and international students are encouraged to inquire at centers for international experience or student assistance at their home institutions.
+Canadian students may be able to receive help from the Ontario Student Assistance Program.
 It offers a mix of grants and loans for students taking classes at approved institutions.

-Upon notification of acceptance into the 2017 Harvard Ukrainian Summer Institute, applicants must then complete the registration process with Harvard Summer School.
+Upon notification of financial aid offer and/or enrollment in the 2020 Harvard Ukrainian Summer Institute, all students must complete the registration process with Harvard Summer School.

-- International students requesting an I-20 certificate for the F-1 student visa from Harvard Summer School: Meet all I-20 requirements no later than Monday, May 1, 2017.
+- International students requesting an I-20 certificate for the F-1 student visa from Harvard Summer School: Meet all I-20 requirements.
+Check the Harvard Summer School website for deadlines and information.

 - Request Summer School housing in your Online Services account.